Dieterbe/body.build/docs/docs/anatomy.md

 # Anatomy (articulations and muscles)

-Based on the information from the PTC anatomy module, some interpretation, and other sources.
+Based on the information from the PT course anatomy module, some interpretation, and other sources.

 You can look up:
 * muscle's common functions and other details (e.g. insufficiency)